 Amazon Fresh Updates

 This one update I am pretty excited about because if Amazon Fresh were available in my area I’d be all over it.
 Still, their limited selection is a bummer.
-Amazon is adding more meal kits for the lazy chef (*coughs* me) and if you live in select cities, you can more Whole Foods products delivered as well as 1-click reorder.
+Amazon is adding more meal kits for the lazy chef, and if you live in select cities you can have more Whole Foods products delivered, as well as 1-click reorder.

 Amazon’s new delivery benefits are a hard pass for me.
 But if you daring folks are into the delivery drivers entering your homes, then this may or may not excite you.
 Who knows, but if you’re a prime member, you can get your packages delivered inside of your home, your car while parked at home, and other locations in your Amazon address book.